William9923/easy-go/README.md

 To increase the productivity of a developer, I would like to simplify the init process when trying to develop an application.

 One way to do that are by using template (boilerplate).
 This template provides many **git hooks**.
 Git hooks are scripts that Git executes before or after events such as: commit, push, and receive.
 Git hooks are a built-in feature - no need to download anything.
 Git hooks are run locally.

+## What?
+To make it easier to use, I give a concrete example of application that use the capabilities of command line interface, http and cron (scheduler)... to play a simple wordle game.
+This game simply replicates the current trending wordle game, but would be useful for future me when trying to build new application...

 ## Hooks Overview
 In this repo, there are 4 hooks that I implemented for Golang (could be used for other programming languange too):